ahbakken/junk_project/README.md

-#Project to hold small challenges
+# Project to hold small challenges

 - Simple calculator

-# Mantine Vite template
+## Based on Mantine Vite template

 Get started with the template by clicking `Use this template` button on the top of the page.